codescalersinternships/Coreutils-Nabila-Sherif/README.md

 the func counts the number of lines, words and characters and prints the count depending on whether flags -l, -w, and -c are present respectively
 ### 9. tree
-reading a directory and depending on the depth passed(1 or 2) print the up to the depth indicated
+reading a directory and depending on the depth passed(1 or 2) print the up to the depth indicated depth and path of directory are passed as command line arguments.